dariagj/GeminiProtocol/README.md

 - `URL` is required because of how the client behaves, it needs to connect to a URL/URI with a scheme, host, and path.
 - `input` is optional.
 It is used when the server returns a 1x status code (asking for input), so the client immediately passes it through without needing to ask the user again for it.

-Valid formats: Anything that applies to the project specification (Gemini protocol).
+Valid formats: Anything that applies to the Gemini protocol.

 Environment variable:
 - `GEMINI_PROXY = host:port` → for using a proxy